-College and university administrators face a very challenging environment today.
-To make the higher education business model more efficient, many institutions are implementing new enterprise resource planning (ERP) applications to enhance a variety of core business processes, from budgeting, financial reporting, and student services to payroll, procurement, grant compliance, and endowment management, among others.
-At the same time, institutional leaders are contending with talent shortages in key financial, IT, risk, compliance, and internal audit roles as they try to forecast and plan for an uncertain economic environment.
+NFP executives face a very challenging environment today.
+To increase efficiency and strengthen stakeholder connections, many organizations are implementing new enterprise resource planning (ERP) applications to enhance a variety of core business processes, from budgeting and financial reporting to donor relationship management and grant reporting.
+At the same time, organizational leaders are contending with talent shortages in key financial, IT, risk, compliance, and internal audit roles as they try to forecast and plan for fundraising and other activities in an uncertain economic environment.
 It is essential that the audit committee devote adequate time to understanding risks related to transformation strategies and personnel constraints-to help ensure that the finance and administration organization has the leadership, talent, and bench strength to execute those strategies while maintaining its core operating responsibilities.

-In 2022, colleges and universities experienced unprecedented demands for greater workplace flexibility and equity, higher compensation costs, and in some cases, significant attrition in specialized administrative positions.
-The traditional campusbased work model, an aging demographic in senior administrative roles, and historically leaner staffing models have only intensified pressures on recruitment and retention.
-United Educators' Top Risks Survey of colleges and universities conducted in September 2022 affirmed that recruitment and hiring jumped from the 14th most-cited risk in 2021 to the third in 2022, just behind data security and enrollment.1
+In 2022, NFPs experienced unprecedented demands for greater workplace flexibility and equity, higher compensation costs, and in some cases, significant attrition in specialized administrative positions.
+An aging demographic in senior administrative roles and historically leaner staffing models have only intensified pressures on recruitment and retention.
+While the competition for talent in finance, accounting, internal audit, and IT roles has abated in some parts of the country-as well as in certain competing sectors-personnel turnover and unfilled positions in a sector that generally offers lower salaries and provides less work-life balance than in the past have left some NFPs struggling to appropriately staff certain roles and functions.
+To mitigate further attrition, many organizations have had to recalibrate remote work policies, find new ways to promote employee engagement and collaboration, strengthen recruiting efforts, provide stay bonuses, or renegotiate compensation.

-While the competition for talent in finance, accounting, internal audit, and IT roles has abated in some parts of the country-as well as in certain competing sectors-personnel turnover and unfilled positions in a sector that generally offers lower salaries and provides less work-life balance than in the past have left some institutions struggling to appropriately staff certain roles and functions.
-To mitigate further attrition, many colleges and universities have had to recalibrate remote work policies, find new ways to promote employee engagement and collaboration, strengthen recruiting efforts, provide stay bonuses, or renegotiate compensation.
+To help monitor and guide the organization's progress as it refines the business model in a resource-challenged environment, we suggest the following areas of focus for the audit committee:

-To help monitor and guide the institution's progress as it refines the business model in a resource-challenged environment, we suggest the following areas of focus for the audit committee:
+To address staffing issues in the near term, higher compensation and benefit expectations and costs may place additional strain on the organization's budget and could

-- To address staffing issues in the near term, higher compensation and benefit expectations and costs may place additional strain on the institution's budget or could adversely affect decisions around hiring and organizational roles.
-Does the audit committee understand how the institution is coping, particularly as to specialized resources needed to manage mission-critical processes and controls, and mitigation of fraud risks? - The tax, compliance, and cultural ramifications of remote work arrangements and benefit program changes are complex and evolving.
-Does the institution have the appropriate infrastructure to monitor and manage these requirements, as well as potential increased cyber risks? - As finance and internal audit functions combine strong data analytics and strategic capabilities from new ERPs with traditional financial reporting and auditing skills, their talent and skill-set requirements must change accordingly.
+- adversely affect decisions around hiring and organizational roles.
+Does the audit committee understand how the organization is coping, particularly as to specialized resources needed to manage mission-critical processes and controls, and the mitigation of fraud risks? - The tax, compliance, and cultural ramifications of remote work arrangements and benefit program changes are complex and evolving.
+Does the organization have the appropriate infrastructure to monitor and manage these requirements, as well as potential increased cyber risks? - As finance and internal audit functions combine strong data analytics and strategic capabilities from new ERPs with traditional financial reporting and auditing skills, their talent and skill-set requirements must change accordingly.
 Are these functions attracting, developing, and retaining the talent and skills necessary to match their needs?
 Are personnel embracing and accelerating available automation solutions-especially in traditionally labor-intensive areas such as accounts payable and payroll?
 Has management taken a fresh and holistic look at business processes and controls that may be overly burdensome relative to the risks involved? - Do the chief business officer, chief compliance officer, chief audit executive, and chief information security officer have the appropriate internal authority and stature, organizational structures, resources, and succession planning to be effective moving forward?